flowck/firmino.work/src/source/_posts/Some-views-on-generic-functions-typescript.md

 }
 ```

-As you can see, the approach is the same as in the first example, but now with the particularity of having to types **T** and **U**.
-Here is an example of how I call `arrayMerger` as a generic function passing the types of each array:
+As you can see, the approach is the same as in the first example, but now with the particularity of having to types **T** and **U** and now, `arrayMerger` expects to return the union type `(T | U)[]` .
+Here is an example of how I call `arrayMerger` as a generic function strictly passing the types of each array argument:

 ```typescript
 arrayMerger<number, string>(